klm127/search-exclude/Readme.md

 - Perform a search in duckduckgo or Google
 - After the search executes, the page will refresh once to exclude all the sites you have selected

+### Developing, Testing

+- clone the git repository
+- run `tsc --watch` and `webpack --watch` in terminal processes
+- run `npm test-page` to run the UI testing suite to test components with random data

 ### Next Steps

 - Add a button to toggle the extension overall.